BC Easter Seals Camps

 For detailed information please visit www.eastersealscamps.ca.

-Easter Seals BC/Yukon Camps provide overnight summer camping experiences for children and teens with physical and/or mental disabilities throughout British Columbia and the Yukon.
+Easter Seals BC/Yukon Camp provide overnight summer camping experiences for children and teens with physical and/or intellectual disabilities throughout British Columbia and the Yukon.
 The cost to the Society to send a child to Easter Seals Camp is approximately $2,400.
-We operate three accessible camp locations: Camp Shawnigan on Vancouver Island, Camp Squamish north of Vancouver, and Camp Winfield in the Okanagan Valley.
-Every summer over 800 kids with disabilities come to camp to have the best week of their year.
+We operate an accessible camp in Winfield in the Okanagan Valley.
+Every summer kids with disabilities come to camp to have the best week of their year.

 For many of our campers, camp is the week they look forward to all year long.
 For parents, it is an opportunity to allow their children to be away from home in a safe, fun and caring environment.
 Camp is a place where kids can really be themselves, and as a result, have lots of fun and make lasting friendships.